idio-lang/DIPS/source/implementing-idio/compound-types/hash-tables.rst

 Hence the concept of *weak keys* which are an instruction to the GC to **not** flag the *key* as having been "seen" from the root.
-You can flag the *value* associated with the key as being seen (otherwise we'd garbage collect the properties themselves!).
+You can (read: must) flag the *value* associated with the key as being seen (otherwise we'd garbage collect the properties themselves!).

 Subsequently, if the function value is still ultimately referred to from a root value then all is well and if the function value is no